Georgia Southwestern State University: Facilities

 GSW has four sets of dorm complexes, most of which bear tree-related monikers.

 All freshmen are housed in Southwestern Oaks 1 and 2.
 The Oaks facilities offer both shared and private bedroom suites and semi-private bathrooms.
 Freshmen are allowed to park cars on campus in the parking lot located next to Oaks 1 and 2.
-Southwestern Oaks is also home to GSW's First Year Experience Program, which includes programming to assist in the transition from high school to college such as tutoring and opportunities to become involved in campus life.
+Southwestern Oaks is also home to GSW's First Year Experience Program.

 Southwestern Pines offers apartment-style housing for upperclassmen.
 Southwestern Magnolia offers private bedroom suites for upperclassman students.

-Previously a women's dormitory, Beth King Duncan Hall now serves as a co-educational, overflow residence hall, named in honor of Beth King Duncan, a former GSW professor of 20 years.